bb-Ricardo/fritzinfluxdb/README.md

 # Grafana

 Since I'm using Chronograf to show my InfluxDB data I haven't done any changes to the original Grafana Dashboard.
-So it is not included, but to make it runable with multible Fritzboxes shouldn't be that hard.
+So it is not included, but to make it runable with multible fritz box routers shouldn't be that hard.

 # Configure more attributes